(Image: Kevork Mourad- Facebook)

 This exhibition explores the meaning of the first genocide of the twentieth century and you are known to use printmaking, animation, and collaborative performance to bear witness to tell painful histories.
 Is there a particular conception of genocide your work will address?

 The Herero-Nama genocide and the Armenian genocide are just a few years apart.
-For me it’s interesting because all the artists are descendants of people who suffered in similar ways, and it will not be hard to find a common voice with which to talk about the subject.
-The ideas I like to work with are those of the importance of remembrance and how to honor and use the stories and pain of our ancestors.
+For me, it’s interesting because all the artists are descendants of people who suffered in similar ways, and it will not be hard to find a common voice with which to talk about the subject.
+The ideas I like to work with are those of the importance of remembrance and how to honour and use the stories and pain of our ancestors.

 Was there a pivotal moment when you decided to follow your path as an artist?

 I knew from the age of six that drawing was my biggest passion.
 When I realized that people were moved by what I had created, I knew that this was my path.
 Perhaps the pivotal moment for me was when I had my first solo show in Aleppo at the age of 18, where I sold three pieces; without consulting my parents, I used that income to get myself to Armenia to study art, which was the beginning of my professional career.